nchis09/BonoboFlow/README.md

-      --cpu                       cpus to used during the analyis. default is 8 --lowerlength               set the lower length for input reads filter (default: 1000) --upperlength               set the upper length for input reads filter (default: 20000)
+      --cpu                       cpus to used during the analyis. default is 8 --lowerlength               set the lower length for input reads filter (default: 1000) --upperlength               set the upper length for input reads filter (default: 20000) --cpu                       CPUs to be used during the analysis.
+The default is 8 --memory                    Memory allocated for each process.
+The default is 30 GB --lowerlength               Set the lower length for input reads filter (default: 1000) --upperlength               Set the upper length for input reads filter (default: 10000) --pipeline                  Specify whether you want to do genome assembly or generate haplotype.
+The default is assembly
+      --genomesize                Only required if you are running genome assembly (default: 5k)

 ```